Primordial black holes from null energy condition violation during inflation

 The violation of the null energy condition (NEC), or more precisely, the null congruence condition in modified gravity, is closely related to potential solutions for the singularity problem in the context of the Big Bang and inflationary cosmology \cite{Rubakov:2014jja}.
 It may play a crucial role in the very early universe.
-Fully stable NEC violation can be achieved in ``beyond Horndeski'' theories \cite{Cai:2016thi, Creminelli:2016zwa, Cai:2017tku, Cai:2017dyi, Kolevatov:2017voe, Ilyas:2020qja, Zhu:2021ggm}, see also \cite{Mironov:2022ffa, Mironov:2022quk}.
-In this paper, we propose a new approach to generate primordial black holes (PBHs) in a single-field inflation scenario by enhancing the curvature perturbations through intermediate NEC violation.
+Fully stable NEC violation can be achieved in ``beyond Horndeski'' theories \cite{Cai:2016thi, Creminelli:2016zwa, Cai:2017tku, Cai:2017dyi, Kolevatov:2017voe, Ilyas:2020qja}.
+In this letter, we propose a new approach to generate PBHs in a single-field inflation scenario by enhancing the curvature perturbations through intermediate NEC violation.

 In this scenario, the universe transits from a first stage of slow-roll inflation with a Hubble parameter $H = H_{\text{inf}1}$, to a second stage of slow-roll inflation with $H = H_{\text{inf}2}\gg H_{\text{inf}1}$, through an intermediate NEC violation stage (see Fig. \ref{fig-BG230114} for an illustration).
 The NEC violation is able to naturally boost the Hubble parameter $H$ and consequently the power spectrum.
 We have constructed the background evolution of such a scenario in \cite{Cai:2020qpu} and investigated the resulted enhanced power spectrum of the primordial gravitational waves (GWs) in \cite{Cai:2022nqv,Cai:2022lec}.
-Since the current bound of primordial GWs at the CMB band indicates a tensor-to-scalar ratio $r_{0.002} \leq 0.035$ at $95\%$ confidence level \cite{BICEP:2021xfz}, the rich phenomenology of our scenario occurs mainly on smaller scales, including the observational windows of Pulsar Timing Array and space-borne GW detectors.
+Since the current bound of primordial GWs at the CMB band indicates a tensor-to-scalar ratio $r_{0.002} \leq 0.035$ at $95\%$ confidence level \cite{BICEP:2021xfz}, the rich phenomenology of our scenario occurs mainly on smaller scales, including the observational windows of Pulsar Timing Array (PTA) and space-borne GW detectors.

-In this paper, we investigate the possible enhancement of PBH abundance in single-field inflationary cosmology with an intermediate violation of the NEC during inflation.
-We discovered that the NEC violation stage can significantly boost the abundance of PBHs, making them valuable probes for studying the NEC violation during inflation.
-Additionally, we examined the scalar-induced gravitational wave (SIGW) signals resulting from the overlarge density perturbations and obtained consistent results with current observational constraints.
+In this letter, we demonstrate that the NEC violation can significantly amplify the abundance of PBHs in single-field inflation through an intermediate violation of the NEC, offering valuable insights into the NEC violation during inflation.
+Moreover, we investigate the signals of scalar-induced gravitational waves (SIGWs) arising from the amplified density perturbations and show that our results are consistent with current observational constraints.
+Our findings present a compelling case for the study of PBHs, SIGWs and the primordial GWs as crucial probes for understanding the NEC violation in the very early universe.